What do they all have in common?

 The next day, after two soccer games, I rushed to go meet up with the Guidette to celebrate her birthday.
 Another reminder of a strong friendship, my longest friendship to date.
 I love how I was able to blend newer friendships, the Bestest and her, and now they are basically best friends too.
 We all have friends that we’ve met through various jobs we’ve held, and I was lucky enough to maintain a handful of very strong friendships from my Nordstrom and Red Bull days.
 Friendships that are some of my closest friends, my Ride or Dies!
 But the best part is, they’ve brought new friends into my life as well and they’ve also blended with my childhood friends too.

-None of my friendships are prefect.
-There are times we drift a part and find our way back to each other.
+None of my friendships is perfect.
+There are times we drift apart and find our way back to each other.
 There are times where we go lengths of time without speaking or seeing one another.
 I have even lost a few friendships over the years.
 But it really boils down to who’s there for the hard moments, when you need them most, or how easy it is to fall back into a friendship when you do hang out after long periods apart.

 The common denominator is friendship, not the length or quantity, but the quality…